TOI-2119: A transiting brown dwarf orbiting an active M-dwarf from NASA's TESS mission

 \section{Introduction}

 Astronomers traditionally define BDs as the objects between giant planets and stars, occupying the mass range $13-80$ Jupiter masses ($\mj$) based on deuterium fusion (at $13\mj$) and hydrogen fusion (at $80\mj$) thresholds.
-However, this simple mass-based definition does not tell us whether BDs can form like giant planets, low-mass stars, or a mixture of both populations' formation pathways.
+However, metallicity and other factors may change these boundaries in the range $11-16\mj$ \citep{spiegel2011} and $75-80\mj$ \cite{baraffe2002}, respectively.
+From this, a simple mass-based definition does not tell us whether BDs can form like giant planets, low-mass stars, or a mixture of both populations' formation pathways.
 We are now poised to more thoroughly explore this question of formation mechanism by examining the emerging transiting BD population with the Transiting Exoplanet Survey Satellite (\tess) mission \citep{tess}.
 Transiting BDs are key as they enable us to measure the BD's mass and radius, which typically ranges from $0.7-1.4$ Jupiter radii ($\rj$) around main sequence host stars \citep{corot3b, subjak2019, carmichael2020}.
 Though transit detections typically restrict us to exploring a parameter space for short-period BDs (usually $P_{\rm orb} < 30$ days to efficiently detect and characterise multiple transits), they play a critical role in filling out the population of BDs with measured masses and surface gravity ($\log{g}$) estimates.
 The mass and radius are key parameters involved in the construction of BD evolutionary models \citep{chabrier97,baraffe03, saumon08, ATMO2020, sonora21}, to which we compare the observed population of transiting BDs.
 This improves our understanding of the evolution of these objects and with a large enough sample size of BDs with known masses, radii, and ages (from age dating techniques of the host stars), we stand to learn more about how the dominant formation mechanism changes for objects from giant planets to low-mass stars as a function of mass.